homerjed/rectified_flows/README.md

 Features:
 - Deterministic and stochastic sampling of the associated ODE and SDE respectively,
 - Mixed precision optimisation,
-- array-typed to-the-teeth for dependable execution with `jaxtyping` and `beartype`.
+- Array-typed to-the-teeth for dependable execution with `jaxtyping` and `beartype`.

 To implement:
 - [ ] Guidance by score of conditioning